jamesaoverton/hipc-validation/README.md

     ./validate.py nodes.dmp names.dmp sample.xlsx

-The script will load the NCBI Taxonomy data, then look in the spreadsheet for a column with the title 'Taxon Virus Strain'.
+The script will load the NCBI Taxonomy data, then look in the spreadsheet for a column with the title 'Virus Strain'.
 It will check each value in that column and print a report to the terminal, suggesting the right scientific name, and verifying that the taxon is a virus.